AlirezaIzadi6/RiraTask/README.md

 # Coding Task
-This windows console project is my try to show my coding style and ability to create a readable and maintainable structure.
+This windows console project is demonstration of my coding style and ability to create a readable and maintainable structure.
 The program consists of an abstract service to retrieve products data, and an implementation which uses a static list as the data store.
 I have used console output to show the service functionality.
 ## Description about LINQ queries
 Here is a brief description about each LINQ query I have used in the repo service: